Decentralized Asset Custody Scheme with Security against Rational Adversary: Model

 From the formalization of our decentralized custody scheme, it is clear that the custodian group assignment $\mathcal{A}$ is the core of the whole custody scheme.
-In particular, for every specific group assignment $\mathcal{A}$ and fixed constant $\mu$ (say, $\mu\in\{1/2, 2/3\}$), the parameters $n,m,k$ are already specified in $\mathcal{A}$, and the maximal number of corrupted groups and the efficiency factor $\eta$ are functions solely depending on the adversary power $\gamma$.
+In particular, for a fixed $n$, every specific group assignment $\mathcal{A}$ and fixed constant $\mu$ (say, $\mu\in\{1/2, 2/3\}$), as the parameters $m$ and $k$ are already specified in $\mathcal{A}$, the maximal number of corrupted groups and the efficiency factor $\eta$ are functions solely depending on the adversary power $\gamma$.\footnote{We remark that the number of custodians $n$ is not always extractable from the group assignment scheme $\mathcal{A}$, as in some cases, especially when we consider random sampling in Section~\ref{sec:random-sampling}), some custodians may belong to no group. }

-Therefore, in the rest of this article we will focus on construction and analysis of custodian group assignments.
-More specifically, we want the group assignment to support a decentralized custody scheme with the efficiency factor $\eta$ as large as possible for adversary power $\gamma$ bounded within a reasonable range (e.g. $\gamma <1/3$ or so), and at the same time the group assignment $\mathcal{A}$ should have large $n$ (e.g. over a thousand) and small $m$ and $k$ (e.g. ideally bounded by one hundred).